 I think the first time I had an apple pie topped cheesecake was at Cheesecake Factory years ago.
-I thought it was one of the greatest desserts ever, lol.
+It was truly one of the greatest desserts ever, lol.
 Today we have Apple Pie Cheesecake Bars for you guys.
-I turned them into bars because I like how this can be made in a baking dish, they can be broken down into more servings and there’s no need to worry about a water bath situation!
-These bars also freeze really well, so you can make them up to a month ahead of time, cut them up and store them in the freezer for random snacking!
+I turned them into bars because I like how this can be made in a baking dish.
+They can be broken down into more servings and there’s no need to worry about a water bath situation!
+These bars freeze really well, therefore you can make them up to a month ahead of time, cut them up and store them in the freezer for random snacking!

-These bars are actually pretty easy to make.
-It starts with a basic butter, sugar and nilla wafer crumb crust that gets mixed together and pressed into the bottom of the baking dish.
-The filling is from our New York Style cheesecake recipe and really easy to bring together.
-It’s super rich and creamy with a slight tangy flavor that really balances everything out.
-The apple pie filling is also simple and the apples, brown sugar, tapioca starch (or cornstarch), cinnamon, ginger, nutmeg, and salt are all just tossed together and gently pressed into the cheesecake filling.
+The apple pie filling is equally simple and the apples, brown sugar, tapioca starch (or cornstarch), cinnamon, ginger, nutmeg, and salt are all tossed together and gently pressed into the cheesecake filling.
 Finally the recipe is topped off with a deliciously sweet and crumbly streusel topping filled with sugar, rolled oats, a little flour, and butter.
-It’s sprinkling over the apple pie filling and just creates such a nice top crust over the whole thing.
+It’s sprinkled over the apple pie filling therefore creating a tasty, sweet and textured crust over the whole dessert.
 Enjoy! xx, Jenny

 Streusel Topped Apple Pie Cheesecake Bars

 - 12 ounces nilla wafers, crushed into a fine powder

 - 6 tablespoons unsalted butter, melted and cooled

 apple pie filling

 - 2 golden delicious apples peeled, cored and diced

 - 1 teaspoon tapioca starch

 - ½ teaspoon ground ginger